-12. Income Taxes
+11. Income Taxes

-The effective tax rate for the years ended December 31, 2022 and 2021 was 1.7 percent and zero percent, respectively.
+The effective tax rate for the years ended December 31, 2023 and 2022 was 0.1 percent and 1.7 percent, respectively.

-A reconciliation of income tax computed at the statutory federal income tax rate to the provision (benefit) for income taxes included in the accompanying statements of comprehensive income (loss) is as follows for the years ended December 31, 2022 and 2021:
+A reconciliation of income tax computed at the statutory federal income tax rate to the provision (benefit) for income taxes included in the accompanying statements of comprehensive (loss) income is as follows for the years ended December 31, 2023 and 2022: